Massachusetts Department of Public Health

 The Massachusetts Department of Public Health is a governmental agency of the Commonwealth of Massachusetts with various responsibilities related to public health within that state.
 It is headquartered in Boston and headed by Commissioner Robbie Goldstein, MD, PhD.
 DPH is one of many agencies that are part of the Massachusetts Executive Office of Health and Human Services.

 DPH is an accredited health department approved by the national Public Health Accreditation Board (PHAB).

-Mission

-The mission of the Massachusetts Department of Public Health is to promote and protect health and wellness and prevent injury and illness for all people, prioritizing racial equity in health by improving equitable access to quality public health and health care services and partnering with communities most impacted by health inequities and structural racism.

-DPH prevents illness and disease, gives children a healthy start, and monitors and oversees the safety of food and water supplies.
-DPH prepares for and responds to a wide range of emergencies and disasters, maintains vital records, and collects important health-related data across the state.
-DPH also assesses the quality and safety of health care facilities and services and oversees the integrity and competency of those who are licensed to work in the various health care professions.

-Bureaus and offices

-The Massachusetts Department of Public Health is organized by bureaus and offices: